lmssee/command/README.md

 Example：

-If your command name is `gig` , You added parameters：
+If your command name is `ixxx` , You added parameters：

 **Please avoid abbreviations as much as possible `h`、`v`**